Easter Family Days Out with the Kids 2025

 Dippy's Egg-cellent Easter, Roarr!!
 Dinosaur Adventure, Norfolk

 If you are in the East of England over the Easter weekend you are in for a treat!
-A sensory maze based on Dippy and the chocolate factory, golden tickets hidden around the park which can be exchanged for an Easter surprise if found and the Swing-o-Saurus and Raptor Contraptor rides will be open.
+A sensory maze based on Dippy's Chocolate factory, golden tickets hidden around the park which can be exchanged for an Easter surprise if found and the Swing-o-Saurus and Raptor Contraptor rides will be open.
 The 85 acre park offers plenty of space for families to explore including the Valley of the Dinosaurs, Dippy's Raceway and Jurassic Putt Crazy and there are plenty of indoor options if the weather is not kind.
 There is a Roarr Top Trump dinosaur trail planned for the school holidays following the Easter weekend.
 This is an ideal day out for the dinosaur mad family but be sure to book ahead for the Easter weekend.

 The Moon Walkers, A Journey with Tom Hanks, Lightroom, London

 If you are looking for something a bit special this Easter and have the funds available, why not take a look at The Moon Walkers at Lightroom in London.
 This tells the story of the Apollo missions, Moon landings and goes behind the scenes of the Artemis programme using a large format, multi-media approach.
 This digitally enhanced, immersive experience is a huge space spectacle and is sure to inspire your children's curiosity and may inspire the next generation of astronauts.
+This is the last chance to see this event with shows finishing in April, but do not fear.
+They have a roar-some dinosaur event planned for the summer.

 The Deep, Hull